 Students address a wide variety of concerns in counseling.
 Some topics students have addressed include depressed moods, feeling overwhelmed or anxious, stress, concerns about body image or eating issues, grief/loss, substance use problems, relationship issues, family problems, sexual assaults, sexual identity questions, or childhood issues such as abuse or divorce.

 Counseling is highly individualized, depending on a student's need.
 Counseling Services offers as many sessions as needed to address the specific concern.
 Students can discuss this with the counselor at the first session.

 Each appointment is scheduled for up to 50 minutes.

 What are the qualifications of the counselors?

-The counseling staff each have a minimum of a masters degree and are licensed as professional clinical counselors in the State of Ohio.
+The counseling staff are licensed mental health professionals in the State of Ohio.
 Occasionally, graduate students from an accredited counseling program will be working as supervised interns in the office.

 How much does it cost?

 Counseling Services is free to any currently enrolled UF student.